Cambridge, Ontario: Hospital

-Difficulties with the general contractor, Bondfield Construction, which eventually went into receivership, delayed the process significantly.
-A news report on 29 December 2018 stated that "After two decades of planning and community fundraising, the expansion project, promising 54 new beds and a twice-as-large emergency department, is not quite half-complete and stalled".
-A consortium of banks, led by the receiver, the Bank of Montreal, called on the contractor's insurer, Zurich, to activate its surety bond.
-That step provided the funding to continue work on the new wing to correct the many deficiencies; the process was moving slowly as of late April 2019.
-At that time, Infrastructure Ontario, Zurich Insurance Company and the project lenders were in discussions with a contractor who will be hired to renovate the existing B wing after the new wing is occupied.
-An estimate in late 2018 indicated that the completion date for the entire hospital project was 2021 at the earliest.

-Part of the hospital expansion, the new patient care wing, was completed in mid-November 2019 and was scheduled to open in January 2020, after new equipment has been installed and staff have been trained.
+Cambridge Memorial Hospital opened in 1890, the first in Waterloo County, In 2026, the facility had 217 beds, an emergency department, ICU, and operating rooms.

 Climate

 The climate in Cambridge is typical of southwestern Ontario, and has a humid continental climate under the Köppen climate classification (Köppen Dfb) with mostly moderate winters but the occasional deep freeze.
 In summer, the temperatures tend to be in the high twenties on the Celsius scale, and like most of southern Ontario, there can be stretches of high humidity creating some discomfort.
 On most days, Cambridge tends to be slightly warmer than Kitchener and Guelph, just to the north.

 The last frost date of the season is around May 11, though most gardeners plant on the May 24 long weekend to be safe.
 Environment Canada issues frost warnings for the area from October 30 through to May 9.